Boltzmann distribution: In economics

 The Boltzmann distribution can be introduced to allocate permits in emissions trading.

-The new allocation method using the Boltzmann distribution can describe the most probable, natural, and unbiased distribution of emissions permits among multiple countries.
+A new allocation method, known as the Boltzmann Fair Division, uses the Boltzmann distribution to describe the most probable, natural, and unbiased distribution of emission permits among multiple countries.

+This framework has been further extended to address general problems of distributive justice, including cake-cutting and resource allocation, by allowing flexibility in how factors such as contribution, need, or preference are weighted.
+The Boltzmann fair division is recognized for providing a simple yet powerful probabilistic model that can be adapted to various social, political, and economic contexts.

 The Boltzmann distribution has the same form as the multinomial logit model.
 As a discrete choice model, this is very well known in economics since Daniel McFadden made the connection to random utility maximization.